garykac/woven/docs/spell-list.md

 'Category: Starter, Eye Other Attack

+Consume one of your Eyes to remove all Eyes it that space.

+OR

-Consume one of your Eyes to remove all Eyes at that location --OR-- remove all eyes (anchored or not) from all locations adjacent to you.
+Remove all eyes (anchored or not) from your location and all spaces adjacent to you.

 ### Disperse
 ```